Teaching & Learning - Primary

-French instruction begins in K1 beginning in an exposure model with classes grouped by ability beginning in grade 1.
+French instruction begins in Early Years 4 beginning in an exposure model with classes grouped by ability beginning in Grade 1.
 Although ours is a foreign language programme, we do our best to accommodate native speakers.

 At ISL we believe the Arts positively stimulate, inform and empower human development.
 Engagement in the Arts promotes creativity, self-expression, self-discipline, problem-solving, social interaction and an understanding of the human condition.
 We aim to inspire all students to develop their artistic literacies in positive learning environments through exploration, application, analysis and critical reflection.
 We encourage a lifelong appreciation for the relevance of the Arts in our lives.

 Art is an integral part of the Lower School curriculum.
 Within our programme Lower School students are encouraged to experiment with a variety of media, techniques and processes in order to learn skills for self-realisation through visual expression.
 The art program leads increasingly to an interdisciplinary study where inquiry in art is woven, when applicable, into the class Units of Learning.
 Our art programme aims to develop visual awareness and creative expression providing the students with an opportunity to talk and write about art in the manner of artists, art critics and art historians.